-Course Objective: My objective in this course is to familiarize you with some of the political and economic aspects of the international environment and the environment's impact on the firm.
-Today all major companies and many smaller ones exist in an international environment.
+Course Objective: This is essentially a course in international business.
+My objective is to familiarize you with some aspects of the international political, economic and institutional environment in which firms must operate, even may firms that don't think they are engaged in international business.
 In your careers you will have to deal with that environment.